tazeek/plotly-mt5-analysis/README.md

 - **RECOMMENDED**: Do not keep re-adjusting your stop-loss.
 If it is invalid, walk away.
 - **RECOMMENDED**: Have patience.
 Let the price come to the area of value.
 Never enter a trade unknowingly
 - **Scalping**: Going against the trend (ex.
 Retracing) when the price has not reached the area of value.
 Good for quick profits but highly risky.
+- RSI does not work well when the market is in consolidation

 References: